aron-s/Custom-Compiler/README.md

 # Lexical-Analyser
 Part 1 of a lexical analyser project for a simple progrmming language.
+Part of Class Project.

 Lexical Rules for the language-